nyaruka/goflow/docs/md/expressions.md

 ## tz(date)

-Returns the timezone for `date``
+Returns the name of the timezone of `date`.

-If not timezone information is present in the date, then the environment's timezone will be returned
+If no timezone information is present in the date, then the current timezone will be returned.

 ```objectivec